okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 You can only request the [OIDC scopes](/docs/reference/api/oidc/#scopes).
 Custom scopes can't be configured.

-Okta utilizes access policies to decide whether the scopes can be granted.
-If any of the requested scopes are rejected by the access policies, the request is rejected.
+Okta uses access policies to decide whether to grant scopes.
+If any of the requested scopes are rejected by the access policies, Okta rejects the request.

 ### Uniform Resource Identifier (URI)